-You can use any of the policies provided with vRealize Operations Cloud as a baseline source for your policy settings when you create a policy.
+You can use any of the policies provided with VMware Aria Operations as a baseline source for your policy settings when you create a policy.

 - View the packages and elements for the inherited policy and additional policies that you selected to override the settings.

 - Compare the differences in settings highlighted between these policies.